 What to buy

 China is full of various presents, goods and unusual things.
-You can spend hours looking for a particular thing and find a lot of other marvelous ones.
+You can spend hours looking for a particular thing and find a lot of other marvellous ones.
 China is famous for: silk, tea, antique, various paintings, calligraphy, pearls, handicrafts.
-And, no doubts, you will buy things cheaper, while going into the big cities, such as: Lhasa, Beijung, Xian and others.
+And, no doubts, you will buy things cheaper, while going into the big cities, such as Lhasa, Beijing, Xian and others.

 Tipping is very popular in China.
 But, remember, it is a personal matter.
 You can cheer up a really good worker and give nothing to a worker that you didn’t like at all.
 1 to 5 US dollars will be enough for small gratitude.

 And, as a conclusion, I would like to say – enjoy your trip, think about it, plan it, but be ready for some unplanned events and some minor disappointments.
 We are all people and to err is humane.
 So, don’t spoil your own rest!
 And visit the Great Wall of China!